CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Experiments

 \section{Experiments}

-In this section, we present a comparative analysis of CaRtGS against state-of-the-art GS-SLAM systems.
-This evaluation spans multiple scenarios, including those captured using monocular and RGB-D cameras.
+In this section, we present a comparative analysis of CaRtGS against state-of-the-art GS-SLAM systems \cite{matsuki2024gaussian,keetha2024splatam,yugay2023gaussian,huang2024photo,ha2024rgbd} and Loopy-SLAM \cite{liso2024loopy}, a state-of-the-art NeRF-based SLAM system.
+This evaluation spans multiple scenarios, including those captured using monocular, RGB-D, and stereo cameras.
 Furthermore, we perform an ablation study to substantiate the efficacy of the novel techniques introduced in our approach.